Brick by Brick

 The foundation of humanity is built on relationships and trust.
 Those two foundations built brick by brick enables each of us to grow into the person we are called to be in society.
 Communication and Collaboration become the mortar that binds our foundation.

 It is the nature of humanity to question, mistrust, and become misguided by one or more of those elements that bind us together.
 We start to weather new storms and question if the foundation is strong to withstand time to the elements.
+There is no better example of this than this year and all that we have faced with the pandemic.

 It is our humanity and deep understanding of our foundation that allows each of us to withstand any pressure from within or outside.
 It is our commitment to know that each brick was placed with intentionality and purpose to help us through these times.

 Why am I saying this today?
-Well, because this month is hard.
+Well, because this month is challenging.
 Our community feels it, our staff feels it, and our students can sometimes see it.
 Countless hours have been spent over years to wipe our lens and see the foundation that makes us strong, but the reality is that we are one family-- when one member hurts, we all feel it.

 We appreciate your continued kindness, support, and commitment to stand strong through this month and know that one further element binds us even stronger: LOVE.